tiki-deprecated/integrations/shopify/README.md

 # TIKI Shopify App
+Introducing the TIKI Shopify App, your go-to solution for effortlessly creating irresistible discount strategies that your customers will adore, all while capturing the precise data you need.

-TIKI Shopify App uses the TIKI SDK JavaScript to implement the TIKI Zero Party Data infrastructure into the Shopify store.
+Powered by the TIKI SDK JavaScript, it seamlessly integrates the TIKI Zero Party Data Licensing infrastructure into your Shopify store, by offering to your clients discounts in exchange for their consent to share anonymous purchase information.

-Instead of prompting the users with boring traditional low converting cookie banners, create compelling offers.

-The TIKI Shopify App makes it simple to create offers in the form of discounts to incentivize users to allow cookies.
+Unlock the full potential of your earnings with Zero Party Data pooling by licensing valuable data to leading martech, fintech, and AI companies and earn using the cutting-edge TIKI Infrastructure.

 ### Requires

 - A [Shopify Store](https://www.shopify.com/).

 ## How it works
-TIKI Shopify App offers customers a discount in exchange for consenting to the use of cookies.

-The discount is applied in a new [Customer Segment](https://help.shopify.com/en/manual/customers/customer-segmentation/customer-segments) created by the app: the TIKI User Segment.

-Upon a user's first visit, the app presents the offer through a banner.
-If the user accepts the offer, a license is created in the TIKI infrastructure.
+Upon app instalation, a new TIKI project is created for the shop.
+This account is used by the app to create License, Payable and Receipt records in the TIKI infrastructure.

-If the user is already registered in the store, it is added to a the TIKI User Segment in Shopify.
-If the user is not logged in, their TIKI ID is saved in the browser's cookies, and the user is added to the TIKI User segment upon their first login.

-The discount is automatically applied during checkout for all users in the TIKI User Segment, after confirming that the License to use cookies is still active.
-If the License was revoked, the customer is removed from the TIKI User Segment and the discount is not applied.
+When a user visits the shop it will be presented by the TIKI banner, asking for their consent to share their anonymized purchase data in exchange for the discount.
+If the user agrees, the automatic discount is applied to all their purchases, based on the rules that the shop owner configured in the app settings.

+The app offers full customization of the discount options and the banner UI and texts, as well as default plug-n-play options for those who doesn't want to configure anything.
+-

 ### Limits
-#### Cookie auto block
-The app does not block cookies based on user consent.
-Instead, we instruct [Shopify Privacy API](https://shopify.dev/docs/api/consent-tracking) about the consent collected from the user.
-Any app that use cookies in Shopify should rely on this API, but we cannot ensure that every installed app in your store does.
+#### Anonymous checkout
+At the moment it is not possible to track anonymous checkouts.
+The customer needs to create an user account in the shop to opt-in for the discounts.
+This feature will be available in future versions of the app.

 ## Get Started
 ### Installation